Research and Clinical Trials

 Hyundai Hope On Wheels awards grants in various categories to researchers at eligible Children’s Oncology Group member institutions.
 The highly competitive grant programs are aimed at expanding the knowledge base of the disease and improving the standards of care.

 In 2015, Rady Children’s received the Hyundai Scholar Award.
-The $250,000 grant will be used to fund research on acute lymphoblastic leukemia, the most common form of pediatric cancer.
+The $250,000 grant was for research on acute lymphoblastic leukemia, the most common form of pediatric cancer.

 Through research in the lab, our physician-scientists are making critical discoveries about pediatric cancers.
 They then work to translate these discoveries into treatments that can save lives.